zero804/gitter/README.md

 docker-compose up -d
 ```

-If it returns the error below, run the same command with `sudo`.
+If you run into the following error, you may need to re-run the same command with `sudo`.
 ```
 ERROR: Couldn't connect to Docker daemon at http+docker://localunixsocket - is it running?